Facial hair in the military: Chile

+Beards and sideburns have been banned since the start of the 20th century.
+However, moustaches are allowed for all permanent personnel of the three branches of the Chilean Armed Forces.
+According to the 2002 Reglamento de Vestuario y Equipo or Lawbook of Clothing and Equipment, "The use of moustache is allowed for all ranks, having it trimmed just above the lip."

 Colombia

-Only after the rank of captain, officers in the Army, Air Force and Police are allowed to wear a well trimmed moustache that doesn't grow over the upper lip.
+Only after the rank of captain are officers in the Army, Air Force, and Police allowed to wear a well-trimmed moustache that doesn't grow over the upper lip.
 Beards and sideburns are not allowed.
 The Navy does not allow facial hair.

 Mexico

-Beards and sideburns are not permitted by the regular Mexican military, without exception.
-Soldiers at any rank must be clean-shaven and short haired.
+Beards and sideburns are not permitted by the Mexican Armed Forces, without exception.
+Soldiers of any rank must be clean-shaven.

 United States

+All branches of the U.S. military currently prohibit beards for the vast majority of recruits, although certain styles of mustaches are still allowed (see below), based on policies that were initiated during the period of World War I.

-Excluding limited exemptions for religious accommodation, the United States Army, Air Force, and Marine Corps have policies that prohibit beards on the basis of hygiene and the necessity of a good seal for chemical weapon protective masks.
+Excluding limited exemptions for religious accommodation, the United States Army, Air Force, and Marine Corps prohibit beards based on hygiene and the necessity of a good seal for chemical weapon protective masks.
 The official position is that uniform personal appearance and grooming contribute to discipline and a sense of camaraderie.

-All branches of the U.S. military currently prohibit beards for a vast majority of recruits, although some mustaches are still allowed, based on policies that were initiated during the period of World War I.

 On 10 November 1970, Chief of Naval Operations (CNO) Elmo Zumwalt explicitly authorized beards for active duty Naval personnel, in his Z-gram number 57, "Elimination of Demeaning or Abrasive Regulation," although his position was that they were already implicitly allowed based on policy changes made by his predecessor, Thomas H. Moorer: